BoulderCounty/rcv-rla/README.md

 <div id='id-section5.5'/>

 ### 5.5.
 Generate the Manifest Card Count
 - [ ] 5.5.1.
-Open the manifest.xlsx file that you should have placed in c:\rcv-data\bccr
+Open the manifest.xlsx file that you should have placed in c:\rcv-data\bccr.
 - [ ] 5.5.2.
-Auto-sum all the populated cells in the fourth column, `Total Ballots`, excluding the header
+Auto-sum all the populated cells in the fourth column, `Total Ballots`, excluding the header.
 - [ ] 5.5.3.
-Make a note of this value - it will be used in the following step
+Make a note of this value - it will be used in the following step.

 <div id='id-section5.6'/>